-Due to thick vegetation, topography, and other access limitations, equipment would be delivered to five bore locations by helicopter, as described above.
+Due to thick vegetation, topography, and other access limitations, equipment would be delivered to nine bore locations by helicopter, as described above.
 All helicopter drilling sites are in areas with an existing natural gap in the canopy.
 There are three potential helicopter staging areas located along GDRC logging roads that have larger clearings (Appendix A).

 An AS350 Airbus Helicopter, with a 1,400-pound load capacity and low noise and downdraft, would likely be used to transfer equipment to drilling sites.
 Equipment would be lowered from the helicopter using a 100- to 200-foot cable.
-A pre-fabricated, modular steel drill platform, approximately 20- by 20-feet would be placed at each site for the duration of the drilling.
+A pre-fabricated, modular steel drill platform, approximately 20- by 20-feet, would be placed at each site for the duration of the drilling.
 The drilling platform requires an area of up to 50- by 50-feet cleared of vegetation to 6 inches above the ground, and is supported by up to eight legs, each requiring approximately 2- by 2-feet of ground clearing to ensure flat contact with the ground.

 It would take approximately 12 trips to get the drill deck and other equipment into place at each location.
-The longest flight path is 1.2 miles, between the easternmost helicopter staging area and the southernmost boring location (B-28).
+The longest flight path is 1.3 miles, between the easternmost helicopter staging area and the southernmost boring location (B-25).
 Based on the anticipated flight speed, each one-way flight would take approximately 7 to 8 minutes (~90 minutes/12 trips).
 Assuming a few miles round trip and no complications, this would take approximately 90 minutes for each location.
 Additional flights to resupply drill sites would also be required.

-Approximately 20% of the one-way flight path would be over DNCRSP land and 80% would be over logged secondary forest on GDRC land.
-There would be no flights over NPS land.
 As drilling at each location is anticipated to take one week, flights associated with the mobilization and demobilization of each site would be about one week apart.
-Depending on equipment and staff availability, two drill crews may work simultaneously; however, both crews would serviced by the same helicopter.
+Depending on equipment and staff availability, two drill crews may work simultaneously; however, both crews would be serviced by the same helicopter.

-Due to weather conditions and anticipated environmental work windows, helicopter operations would occur between September 2020 and January 2021, ideally in September and October, as weather conditions allow.
+Due to weather conditions and anticipated environmental work windows, helicopter operations would occur between September and January, ideally in September and October, as weather conditions allow.
 As needed, when helicopters are working near or are required to cross over U.S. 101, temporary road closures with traffic control may be implemented.